annaleexjohnson/HarryPotter-Database-Project/README.md

 # CS340 Group 78 Final Project
 This project connects an SQL database to a frontend interface using Node.js and Handlebars.

+Use this link to interact with the website on the OSU servers: http://flip1.engr.oregonstate.edu:45013/

 ## To clone this project and view on your local server:

 First, use npm to install the following packages: